Why a music camp?

 Border Music Camp exists to alleviate this for students in the Border district, the Riverina and north-east Victoria.
 Our aim is that these students may play in an ensemble that can challenge them, while being equal to their musical standard.

 The Camp is not just for school-age students, with many adults also attending.
 Nor, for that matter, is it only for locals.
-Students regularly attend from Melbourne, Sydney and regional centres; we have had Campers from as far away as Hobart, Perth, Alice Springs and Darwin.
+Students regularly attend from Melbourne, Sydney and regional centres; we have had Campers from as far away as Hobart, Perth, Alice Springs, Darwin, and Singapore.

 Most powerfully, like all good music camps, we provide the 'immersion factor'.
 The ideal way to learn a foreign language is to live in a country where it is spoken.
 Camp is a musical version of the same thing.
 It is a community whose focus is music, where the distractions and fragmented rehearsals inevitable in a week-by-week school music program just don't exist.
 This can be irresistibly exciting.
 And although most students play purely for recreation, Border has been a powerful inspiration for many alumni now making a living from music, including many current and past staff members.